DewofyourYouth/dew-blog/content/post/hyman-and-sarah/index.md

 ## _Update_ from December 13th, 2023

 A newly entered record on JewishGen shows a 1850 Revision List from Talne.
-It that Hyman had an older sister named Malka who was 6 in 1850.
+It shows that Hyman had an older sister named Malka who was 6 in 1850.
 There are also several records from 1897 that I will explore in a later post.

 ## Children